Listen to this policy:

 Following careful consideration of the options that exist for the care of their tamaiti, expectant parents need to have come to a decision that adoption is their intention (although not a binding decision) before moving to consider the selection of an adoptive family for their tamaiti.

 Encourage expectant parents to discuss the kind of whānau or family they want for their tamaiti.
-Choosing a whānau or family is not a commitment to adoption – as any plan to place a child for adoption is reviewable up until the consent to adoption is signed – which cannot occur before the 12th day following the birth.
+Choosing a whānau or family is not a commitment to adoption because any plan to place a child for adoption is reviewable up until the consent to adoption is signed – which cannot occur before the 12th day following the birth.

 We must:

-- help expectant parents to provide information about themselves using the birth family history template, which will help them to think about their own experience, priorities and values.
-This in turn will help them to identify preferences and criteria for adoptive applicants they can consider.
-(This can then be part of the information sharing with the adoptive applicants they choose.)
+- help expectant parents to provide information about themselves using the birth family history template, which will help them to think about their own experience, priorities and values – this in turn will help them to identify preferences and criteria for adoptive applicants they can consider (this can then be part of the information sharing with the adoptive applicants they choose)

 Family history from parents who are planning to place a tamaiti for adoption (DOCX 35 KB) - provide expectant parents with a range of profiles – based on their preferences – that they can consider and select an adoptive whānau or family from for their tamaiti

-- advise expectant parents that under section 7(6) of the Adoption Act 1955 they can make their adoption consent conditional on the religion of the adoptive applicants or the religion that the adoptive applicants plan to bring up te tamaiti in.
-They can’t by law make the adoption conditional on any other specific requirements
+- advise expectant parents that under section 7(6) of the Adoption Act 1955 they can make their adoption consent conditional on the religion of the adoptive applicants or the religion that the adoptive applicants plan to bring up te tamaiti in – they can't by law make the adoption conditional on any other specific requirements

 - provide expectant parents with the opportunity to plan for the care arrangements for te tamaiti in the period after the birth and before consent to adoption.